Patient-initiated violence: Underreporting

-Underreporting of patient initiated violence is common with professionals claiming that assault is a part of the job.
+Underreporting of patient-initiated violence is common with professionals claiming that assault is a part of the job.
 A report from the National Center for the Analysis of Violent Crime dedicates underreporting is likely due to a fear of retaliation, or belief that it will not lead to any change.
 There is also a commonly held belief that violence is a part of the job.
-The Massachusetts Nurses Association followed up on this common belief through a survey of three New England hospitals, finding that only 39% of participants reported all incidences of violence.
+The Massachusetts Nurses Association followed up on this common belief through a survey of three New England hospitals, finding that only 39% of participants reported all incidents of violence.
 The same report found that 70% of those who reported an incident found that management was supportive, however a majority noted that nothing was done to solve the problem.
-A study of Canadian psychiatric nurses reported that not only was violence a part of the job, but its occurrence no longer warranted a reporting.
+A study of Canadian psychiatric nurses reported that not only was violence a part of the job, but its occurrence no longer warranted reporting.
 The same report noted that underreporting drastically affects the ability of the Occupational Safety and Health Administration to track these occurrences.
 Many qualitative studies done on nurses suggest that there is frequent discouragement by hospital officials and legal officers to not press charges against abusive patients or their families related to an understanding that violence is a part of the job.

 Lasting effects of violence

-The effects of patient initiated violence has been found correlate to lasting symptoms of post traumatic stress disorder, acute stress disorder, and high rates of burnout.
+The effects of patient-initiated violence has been found correlate to lasting symptoms of post traumatic stress disorder, acute stress disorder, and high rates of burnout.
 Nurses who experience a lack of support from public officials after the event reported feelings of anxiety and frustration.
-OSHA sampled one hospital who paid for medical treatment of 30 staff members subject to patient initiated violence over a one-year period costing $94,146.
+OSHA sampled one hospital who paid for medical treatment of 30 staff members subject to patient-initiated violence over a one-year period costing $94,146.
 It was also estimated that the costs of separation, recruitment, hiring, and training of new staff to be anywhere from 25,000 to 103,000.

-A study in Orebro Reginal Hospital in Sweden suggested a link between patient initiated violence, burnout, and decreased care outcomes.
-It was reported that the highest indicator of care quality outcomes is a positive or negative association with an individuals work environment.
+A study in Orebro Reginal Hospital in Sweden suggested a link between patient-initiated violence, burnout, and decreased care outcomes.
+It was reported that the highest indicator of care quality outcomes is a positive or negative association with an individual's work environment.

-In the media

-In November 2014 Charles Logan, a 68-year-old patient at St John's Hospital in Mapplewood Minnesota attacked nurses using a bar from his stretcher.